Codecademy/docs/content/javascript/concepts/arrays/arrays.md

 ## Accessing the Elements of an Array

-JavaScript array elements are arranged by index values, starting at 0:
+Array elements are ordered by index values, starting at 0:

 - Index 0 has the first element.
 - Index 1 has the second element.